SOS598-RDM/rdm-lecture-metadata/data/stream_chemistry_metadata.md

 ---
-title: "generating metadata for tabular data resources"
+title: FALSE
 output:
   github_document:
 ---

+## generating metadata for tabular and non-tabular data resources

-## I. overview
+### I. overview

 One of the challenges with many data repositories is the limited capacity to provide detailed metadata about data resources.
 A good example of this are repositories that employ the [Dublin Core](https://dublincore.org/) metadata schema.
 The Dublin Core schema is rich and versatile, hence why it is very widely adopted by repositories, but provides mostly for metadata about a study or dataset generally with limited capacity to describe data resources, such as tables, images, or spatial data.